EmceeY/hello-slick-fixing/README.md

 Connected postgresql database that was created locally to reflect the example schema

 None of the below SQL is necessary!

-Once a connection is established with the DB it will all be added for you.
+Once a connection is established with the DB, run HelloSlickDatabaseInit tables and data will be added for you.

-SQL code to generate tables:
+SQL code to generate tables (happens automagically):

     COFFEES Table:
         CREATE TABLE COFFEES
         (